 Admittedly, the first step, er waddle, is small.
 But it may foreshadow a big step for Long Island - a theme park dedicated to roadside art.
 For now, the Big Duck - built in the 1930s by a Depression-struck farmer to sell fresh duck and duck eggs to motorists - will reach out to the passing public with a gift shop and a small museum.
 It will sell a full line of Big Duck clothes and souvenirs - from golf shirts to umbrellas complete with duck beaks.
 It will also include a mini-exhibit of duck, highway and roadside architecture history.

-Loudspeakers will beguile passersby with a two-hour long mix of music and news commentary by many individuals who have from 1931 to 1939 along with Christie Brinkley's narration of Big Duck history.
+Loudspeakers will beguile passersby with a two-hour long mix of music and news commentary from 1931 to 1939 along with Christie Brinkley's narration of Big Duck history.
 The idea is not only to take on the marketing gimmicks of retailing outlets like the Disney Store but also to re-create the atmosphere of picnic parks, places where Long Island families used to take family drives.

 And to do it in the spirit of roadside art, once scorned by architectural purists as trash, but more recently praised for its celebration of fantasy.